The many classical faces of quantum structures: Toposes

-We will call this locale $X$ the \emph{spectral contextual set}.
-In general it is not just the contextual set $C \mapsto \Spec(C)$.
-However, it does resemble that if we think about \emph{bundles} instead of contextual sets~\cite{spittersvickerswolters:geometric,fauserraynaudvickers:bundles}.
-Also, if we reverse the partial order on $\cC(A)$, the assignment $C \mapsto \Spec(C)$ plays the role of the canonical contextual set.
-So there are two approaches: \begin{itemize} \item Either one uses $\cC(A)$, the canonical contextual set $C \mapsto C$ is a commutative C*-algebra, and the spectral contextual set $X$ does not take a canonical form~\cite{heunenlandsmanspitters:topos,heunenlandsmanspitters:bohrification,caspersheunenlandsmanspitters:intuitionistic,heunenlandsmanspitters:logic,wolters:topos,nuiten:aqft}. \item Or one uses the opposite order, the spectral contextual set $X$ is a locale of the canonical form $C \mapsto \Spec(C)$, and the commutative C*-algebra $C(X)$ does not take a canonical form~\cite{doeringisham:topos,doeringisham:thing,doeringisham:neorealist,flori:topos}. \end{itemize} For a comparison, see~\cite{wolters:toposes}.
+For a comparison, see~\cite{wolters:toposes}.
 For this overview article, the choice of direction does not matter so much.
-In any case $X$ is an object inside the topos of contextual sets, and as such we may reason about it as a locale.
+In any case, $X$ is an object inside the topos of contextual sets, and as such we may reason about it as a locale.
 In particular, we may wonder whether it is a topological space, that is, whether it does in fact have enough points.
 It turns out that the Kochen--Specker Theorem~\ref{thm:kochenspecker} can be reformulated as saying that not only does $X$ not have enough points, in fact it has no points at all.
-This illustrates the need to use locales rather than topological spaces.
+In terms of bundles: the canonical bundle has no global sections.
+This illustrates the need for locales rather than topological~spaces.

-\begin{proposition}\cite{butterfieldisham:kochenspecker} Let $A$ be a C*-algebra satisfying the Kochen--Specker Theorem~\ref{thm:kochenspecker}.
-In the topos of contextual sets over $\cC(A)$, the spectral contextual set has no points. \end{proposition}
+\begin{Proposition}[\cite{butterfieldisham:kochenspecker}] Let $A$ be a C*-algebra satisfying the Kochen--Specker Theorem~\ref{thm:kochenspecker}.
+In the topos of contextual sets over $\cC(A)$, the spectral contextual set has no points. \end{Proposition}

-Thus Bohrification turns a quantum system $A$ into a locale $X$ inside the topos of contextual sets over $\cC(A)$.
+Thus, Bohrification turns a quantum system $A$ into a locale $X$ inside the topos of contextual sets over $\cC(A)$.
 There is an equivalence between locales $X$ inside such a topos over $\cC(A)$, and certain continuous functions from a locale $\Spec(A)$ to $\cC(A)$ \emph{outside} the topos~\cite{joyaltierney:galois}.
 This gives a way to cut out the whole topos detour, and assign to the quantum system $A$ a configuration space that we will temporarily call $\Spec(A)$ for the rest of this section.

-\begin{proposition}\cite{heunenlandsmanspitterswolters:gelfand} For any C*-algebra $A$, the internal locale $X$ is determined by a continuous function from some locale $\Spec(A)$ to $\cC(A)$. \end{proposition}
+\begin{Proposition}[\cite{heunenlandsmanspitterswolters:gelfand}] For any C*-algebra $A$, the internal locale $X$ is determined by a continuous function from some locale $\Spec(A)$ to $\cC(A)$. \end{Proposition}